 In the New Orleans area, the French Quarter is the most popular location for these shoots.
-There’s an abundance of visually interesting doorways, walls, and building facades that all make for excellent backgrounds.
-For couples seeking a more natural setting, City Park and Audubon Park both feature lots of oak trees, lagoons, and bridges.
+There’s an abundance of visually interesting doorways, walls, and building façades that all make for excellent backgrounds, and make for very recognizable NOLA

-But you are certainly not limited to just these options.
-You might have a particular location in mind that has sentimental value or that you find visually appealing, such as your neighborhood, a farm, your family’s hunting camp, a park where your
+But you are certainly not restricted to just these options.
+You might have a particular location in mind that has sentimental value or that you find visually appealing, such as your own neighborhood (or just some other neighborhood that you like the appearance of), a farm, your family’s hunting camp, a park where your

 What to Wear

-I don’t get too particular when it comes to making suggestions about colors, though in general more neutral solid colors tend to work better than bold and bright colors and patterns.
+I don’t get too particular when it comes to making suggestions about colors, though in general more neutral or earthtone solid colors tend to work better than bold and bright colors and patterns.
 My main request is that you don’t both wear the same colored shirts,

 Lastly, comfortable shoes are highly advisable.
 We’ll be doing a lot of walking, especially if we’re shooting in the French Quarter.
 If the shoes you would like to wear in the photographs are not suitable for walking, you should bring a comfortable pair

 Some couples choose to do an outfit change, which is a great solution if you can’t decide between a fancier outfit and something more casual… do both!
 But some advance planning may be needed to ensure efficient usage of the time we have available and

-Can Our Dog Come?
+Our Dog Come?

-in all the images, so bring a way to secure the leash to a nearby tree as we shoot just the two of you.
+in all the images, so you can simply secure the leash to a nearby tree as we shoot just the two of you.
 Alternatively, what couples sometimes do is arrange for a friend or family member to take the dog after we've done a few photos, or to bring the